How to Delete a Folder in PowerShell?

 As a system administrator or a regular user, there are times when you need to delete folders on your computer.
 While deleting a folder manually is a straightforward process, it can be time-consuming if you have multiple folders to delete.
 However, with PowerShell, you can automate the process and save time.

-parameter.
-Here’s an example of how to use it:
+Here’s an example of how to remove a directory using the Remove-Item cmdlet:

 Remove-Item -Path C:\path\folder -Recurse